JamesTLiu/whisperGUI/README.md

 # whisperGUI
 A Graphical User Interface (GUI) for audio/video file transcription powered by openai whisper.

+## Developer Setup

+The video tutorial (Windows) that I initially followed to get set up for whisper on the command line (where the ffmpeg and whisper terminal commands come from) is at https://www.youtube.com/watch?v=msj3wuYf3d8.

-## Python
+### Python
 This application is built using python 3.10.
-Other versions of python may or may not work.
+Other versions of python may or may not work with the project.

-## Developer Setup

-The video tutorial (Windows) that I initially followed to get set up for whisper on command line (where the ffmpeg and whisper terminal commands come from) at https://www.youtube.com/watch?v=msj3wuYf3d8.

 Install `python`.
 A good guide at https://realpython.com/installing-python/.
 * Remember to install your desired version of python, it's corresponding pip, and venv.